assaflavie/kasper/_posts/2014-04-25-procrastination.md

 Doing the dishes is annoying and gross and boring and I can't get enough of it!

 Dishes used to pile up in our sink.
 Laundry used to pile up in the hamper.
-Not anymore, and it's all because of some very simple self-brain~~washing~~-hacking.
+Not anymore, and it's all because of some very simple self-brain<s>washing</s>-hacking.
 I think I've turned my procrastination against itself.

 Let me explain.